-If you are vested at the time of your death, your spouse or unmarried minor children have the option of receiving a lump sum equal to your employee contributions plus 50% of your Final Average Basic Pay or a life annuity equivalent to what you would have been entitled to had you terminated employment on the date of your death and elected a 100% Joint & Survivor.
+If you are vested at the time of your death, your spouse or if no spouse, your unmarried minor children will have the option of receiving a lump sum equal to your employee contributions plus 50% of your Final Average Basic Pay or a life annuity equivalent to what you would have been entitled to had you terminated employment on the date of your death and elected a 100% Joint & Survivor.
 If you were eligible for retirement on the date of your death then the annuity payment will begin immediately.

-If you are not vested, your spouse or unmarried minor children shall receive a lump sum payment equal to your accumulated contributions and interest and 50% of your Final Average Basic Pay.
+If you are not vested, your spouse or if no spouse, your unmarried minor children shall receive a lump sum payment equal to your accumulated contributions and interest and 50% of your Final Average Basic Pay.